Capacity Bounds and Low-Complexity Constellation Shaping under Mixed Gaussian-Impulsive Noise

 \subsection{Upper bound}

-In \cite{paper9}, the discrete duality inequality based on relative entropy was provided and it was extended to continuous form which is equivalent to an infinite input alphabet.
-The generalized upper bound is expressed as
+In \cite{paper14}, a discrete duality inequality based on relative entropy was established and later extended to a continuous form equivalent to an infinite input alphabet.
+The resulting generalized upper bound is given by \cite{paper14}:

 where $f_R(y)$ is an arbitrary output distribution to generate the upper bound.
-The equality is achieved when $f_R(y)=f_Y(y)$ and $f_Y(y)$ is the output PDF corresponding to the optimal input.
-An elaborated $f_R(y)$ will lead to a tight upper bound with closed form.
-For convenience, we still utilize the parameters in \eqref{approximation_of_mixed_model} to represent the distribution of $N_m$ in the following.
+The equality is achieved when $f_R(y)=f_Y(y)$ and $f_Y(y)$ is the output PDF corresponding to the optimal input. $\mathcal{K}(\cdot;\cdot)$ denotes the KL divergence between two distributions.
+An elaborated $f_R(y)$ will lead to a tight upper bound with a closed form.